ap036/cse15l-lab-reports/lab03.md

 Example with file:
 ![Image](file_v.png)

 This option is useful when selecting all the non-matching lines.
-For example, if you search for "java" it will return everything other than all the instances of that word.
+For example, if you search for "the" it will return everything other than all the instances of that word.

 c) -r (recursive)